 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

-SubscribeChristmas is over, the turkey is all gone, and you're rested from a few days watching football with the family.
+SubscribeChristmas is over, the turkey is all gone, and things are winding down.
 Now it's time to get the holiday décor down and packed away until next year.
-When it comes to getting rid of your Christmas tree, however, there are a few options for safe disposal (and a few mistakes to avoid).
+It’s also time to start researching how to dispose of your Christmas tree.
+There are a few options for safe disposal (and a few mistakes to avoid).

 Now, decide where to take your tree!